aagnone3/edit-learn/README.rst

 img-edit-learn is a python package offering a machine learning pipeline to automate Adobe Lightroom edits to images, based on past edits.
-At a high-level, the tool pairs image embeddings with image edits to learn edits based on the embeddings.
+At a high-level, the tool pairs image embeddings with image edits to learn the post-processing edits that a user normally makes.

 Currently, the embeddings are extracted using the VGG16_ convolutional neural network (CNN), and the edits are parsed from standard Adobe Lighroom XMP files.